LivePersonInc/knowledge-center-archive/_release/November 2019/Week-of-november-18th.md

 {: .notice}
 This feature is enabled on a per brand basis by the LivePerson account team

-## Agents will see all conversations that they are a participants in
+## Agents will see all conversations of which they are participants

 ### Type: Enhancement